 Rachel Brummert | President

 Rachel Brummert is Founder and President of Patient Safety Impact and Community Impact.
-She is a Special Government Employee (SGE) at the U.S. Food and Drug Administration (FDA) and serves as Patient Safety Advisor at ION Medical Safety.
-She is also a Contributor at Drug Watch and Medshadow Foundation.
+She is a Special Government Employee (SGE) at the U.S. Food and Drug Administration (FDA) and serves a Contributor at Drug Watch and at Medshadow Foundation.

-After being medically harmed by a pharmaceutical drug in 2006, Rachel began advocating on behalf of patients who are harmed by pharmaceutical drugs and medical devices, working to effect change.
+After suffering preventable medical harm by a pharmaceutical drug and medical devices, Rachel founded Patient Safety Impact, where she began advocating on behalf of patients who have also been harmed and using her experiences to effect change.

 Rachel resides in Charlotte, North Carolina with her husband and two dogs.
-She volunteers with the Mecklenburg County Nursing Home Community Advisory Council and Mecklenburg County Community Support Services Domestic Violence Speaker’s Bureau.
-In her spare time, she is a semi professional coffee drinker, an author, a documentary filmmaker, and amateur astronomer.
+She volunteers with the Mecklenburg County Nursing Home Community Advisory Council (CAC) and Mecklenburg County Community Support Services Domestic Violence Speakers Bureau.
+In her spare time, she is a documentary filmmaker, a semi professional coffee drinker, and an amateur astronomer/ space enthusiast.

-Jennifer Tucker is the Director of Strategic Planning and Operations for Community Impact.
+Jennifer Tucker is the Director of Strategic Planning for Community Impact.
 She also writes articles about women’s issues, relationships, and workplace injustices in hopes of making a difference.

 She is a staunch advocate who has played many important roles within Community Impact.

-Jennifer is a model, dancer, actor, recording artist, and public speaker.
+Jennifer is a model, dancer, actor, recording artist, documentary filmmaker, and public speaker.

 Benita Mason attended North Carolina Central University in Durham, North Carolina where she earned her Bachelor of Science in Public Administration.
 She also attended Pfeiffer University in Charlotte, North Carolina to earn her dual Master of Science in Business and Healthcare Administration (MBA-MHA).
 In addition, she is also a State of North Carolina licensed Assistant Living Administrator, Qualified Mental Health Professional (QMHP) Case Manager and certified in Intensive in Home (IIH) Certified Lay Health educator in Living with Chronic Illness and Living Healthy with Diabetes.

-With over two decades professional experience, knowledge and skills working with education services, housing services, human services, adult and adolescent care as a mental health provider case manager, she has gained valuable credentials and expertise in the private and public sector.
+With over two decades of professional experience, knowledge, and skills working with education services, housing services, human services, adult and adolescent care as a mental health provider case manager, she has gained valuable credentials and expertise in the private and public sector.

 Benita resides in Charlotte, North Carolina with her husband, son, and dog “Jeorgie”.